XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 - `entire_set` is an object of the following fields:
   - `size` is the size of the data set used to calculate the statistics.
-  - `average` is the simple average.
+  - `mean` is the simple mean.
   - `standard_deviation` is the standard deviation.
 - `trimmed_set` is an object, which is included in the response if `trim` fields is set.
 The object has the following fields:
   - `size` is the size of the data set used to calculate the statistics.
-  - `average` is the simple average.
+  - `mean` is the simple mean.
   - `standard_deviation` is the standard deviation.
 - `median` is the median.
-- `time` is the most recent time stamp out of all `LastUpdateTime` values.
+- `time` is the most recent Unit Time stamp out of all `LastUpdateTime` values.

 ###### Example of get_aggregate_price API JSON response

     {
       "entire_set" : {
-         "average" : "74.75",
+         "mean" : "74.75",
          "size" : 10,
          "standard_deviation" : "0.1290994448735806"
       },